-To convince customers his hot dogs weren’t a health hazard, Handwerker handed out flyers offering free samples to hospital workers, who showed up wearing their protective smocks.
-Because if doctors are eating there it must be safe, right?
+To convince customers his hot dogs weren't a health hazard, Handwerker handed out flyers offering free samples to hospital workers, who showed up wearing their protective smocks.
+Because if doctors are eating there, it must be safe, right?

 4. PARKING WAS INSANE, BUT NOBODY EVER GOT A TICKET.

-When Nathan’s Famous was hopping, cars would often be double- and triple-parked along Surf Avenue.
+When Nathan's Famous was hopping, cars would often be double- and triple-parked along Surf Avenue.
 But nobody ever got a ticket because Nathan had local policemen on the dole.
-According to the documentary Famous Nathan (filmed by Nathan’s grandson, Lloyd), Handwerker paid officers $2 a day to give people a break, but to step in if things got rowdy.
+According to the documentary Famous Nathan (filmed by Nathan's grandson, Lloyd), Handwerker paid officers $2 a day to give people a break, and to only step in if things got rowdy.

 5. EXPANSION TOOK 50 YEARS TO HAPPEN.